athertahir/aws/Episode_1/01_Introduction to IAM.md

 3. Click the **EC2-Admin** group.

-This Group is slightly different from the other two.
-Instead of a *Managed Policy*, it has an **Inline Policy**, which is a policy assigned to just one User or Group.
-Inline Policies are typically used to apply permissions for one-off situations.

-1. Under **Actions**, click **Edit Policy** to view the policy.
+4. Under **Actions**, click **Edit Policy** to view the policy.

     This policy grants permission to view (Describe) information about Amazon EC2 and also the ability to Start and Stop instances.

-2. At the bottom of the screen, click **Cancel** to close the policy.
+5. At the bottom of the screen, click **Cancel** to close the policy.

 Business Scenario
 -----------------